chipzoller/hugo-clarity/README.md

     2. Toggle line wraps on and off
     3. Show and hide line numbers
     4. Show which programing language is used to write the code snippet
     5. Set a max number of lines to show.
-There's at least one UI controls to expand the codeblock to show all code line numbers
+There's at least one UI control to expand the codeblock to show all code snippet

     To put it all in context, here is a preview